allegheny-college-cmpsc-100-spring-2024/slides/reminders/lab-resubmit.md

 # Lab Resubmission

 You can resubmit individual labs (except the final project) for two weeks after receiving your grade.
-The 3D Canvas Lab resubmission deadline is Tuesday, April 2.
+The Pastiche Animation resubmission deadline is May 5.

 **You can find your initial lab grade in your gradebook [here](https://classroom.github.com/a/7dLK4j3-).**